radiomicsgroup/SpinFlowSim/examples/tutorial1.md

-# How to initialise objects from the class _pipenet_ to resolve vascular networks
+# Initialising _pipenet_ objects to resolve a vascular network

 **NOTE: WE ARE STILL POLISHING THIS CODE.
 WE WILL BE DONE IN THE COMING DAYS - APOLOGIES FOR THE INCONVENIENCE!!**